CubicLabs Vehicle Test, Measurement, and Telematics Equipment

 Vehicle Network Connectivity

-SenseNet configured with 802.11b wireless network support, CAN, Analog and Digital I/O, Isolated Power Supply and cables is priced at only $995.00 in single piece and low volume quantities!
-Custom versions of SenseNet are available for customers with unique requirements or price sensitive applications.
-Additionally, OEM licensing of SenseNet is available for customer re-branding or manufacturing purposes.
+The SenseNet CANpod can be configured with 802.11b/g wireless network support, USB, CAN, and/or Digital I/O, Isolated Power Supply.
+Custom versions of SenseNET CANpod are available for customers with unique requirements or price sensitive applications, such as analog I/O. Additionally, OEM licensing of SenseNET CANpod technology is available for customer re-branding or manufacturing purposes.

-OEM software which has been written for the SenseNet™ command protocol may be easily re-used for new projects developed using SenseNet™ hardware modules.
+OEM software which has been written for the SenseNET command protocol may be easily re-used for new projects developed using SenseNET hardware modules.
 Systems may be quickly developed with off the shelf hardware and then optimized for production purposes using an appropriate hardware subset for the lowest possible bill of materials cost.
-Software applications using the SenseNet™ API may be written in Java, C, VB, or any other language of choice.
-SenseNet™ embedded hardware modules have been developed for many 8, 16 and 32 bit microcontroller platforms, allowing the developer to scale up or down the price and performance of target applications while maintaining systems and software compatibility across product lines.
+Software applications using the SenseNET API may be written in Java, C, VB, or any other language of choice.
+SenseNET embedded hardware modules have been developed for many 8, 16 and 32 bit microcontroller platforms, allowing the developer to scale up or down the price and performance of target applications while maintaining systems and software compatibility across product lines.

-Because hardware platforms running SenseNet™ have real-time device drivers already written for them, engineers developing new applications can focus on the application itself, instead of writing and debugging low level drivers for new (and often unfamiliar) hardware.
-The SenseNet™ device driver suite includes support for vehicle network protocols such as CAN, J1850, KW2000, J1939 and ISO-9141.
-This built-in support inherent in the SenseNet™ API relieves the developer from writing highly specialized software for these protocols in order to be productive.
-Likewise, analog and digital I/O support which is built in to the SenseNet™ architecture allows developers to control and monitor complex systems without having to master the creation of low level device drivers required for implementation.
+Because hardware platforms running SenseNET have real-time device drivers already written for them, engineers developing new applications can focus on the application itself, instead of writing and debugging low level drivers for new (and often unfamiliar) hardware.
+The SenseNET device driver suite includes support for vehicle network protocols such as CAN, J1850, KW2000, J1939, J1708 and ISO-9141.
+This built-in support inherent in the SenseNET API relieves the developer from writing highly specialized software for these protocols in order to be productive.
+Likewise, analog and digital I/O support which is built in to the SenseNET architecture allows developers to control and monitor complex systems without having to master the creation of low level device drivers required for implementation.

-Applications written for Cubic Labs’ SenseNet™ technology has been incorporated in new telematics and sensor control applications in a variety of projects throughout 2004 and into 2005.
-The following overview of specific projects which utilize SenseNet™ is intended to offer concrete examples of the ease with which powerful applications may be effectively developed utilizing SenseNet™ technology.
+The following overview of specific projects which utilize SenseNET is intended to offer concrete examples of the ease with which powerful applications may be effectively developed utilizing SenseNET technology.

 J1939 (CAN) & J1708 Network Management and Protocol Stacks